-Skye is also represented by IMG Models London, on their talent devision, and last year walked for Dolce and Gabana as part of their 'DG Millennials' Campaign.
+Skye is also represented by IMG Models London, on their talent devision, and has worked with brands such as Dolce and Gabana as part of their 'DG Millennials' Campaign.

-Throughout 2018 Skye has completed many narration and voice over projects including the short film '126,000 Steps' which went on to win the East End Film Festival's '100FT High' Competition.
+Throughout 2018 Skye completed various narration and voice over projects including the short film '126,000 Steps' which went on to win the East End Film Festival's '100FT High' Competition.

-Skye has also been a reader for BBC Radio 3 programs 'Music Matters' and 'Words and Music', reading extracts from plays, poems and factual pieces.
-Skye has just finished recording the latest episode of ‘Words and Music’ with Georgia Mann.
-The episode will be aired in January and available on BBC iplayer shortly after.
+Skye has also been a regular reader for BBC Radio 3 programs 'Music Matters' and 'Words and Music', reading extracts from plays, poems and factual pieces.
+Skye has most recently recorded the latest episode of ‘Words and Music’ with Georgia Mann.
+This episode was aired on January 20th and is now available on BBC iplayer.